What to do after arriving?

 The CPR number is essential in relation to any contact with the Danish authorities and especially in connection to tax and social security issues.

 If you intend to stay for a period of 3 months or more (6 months if within EU/EEA or Nordic countries) you must notify the municipal authorities (Folkeregistret).

 Note that a permanent address in Denmark is mandatory to obtain a CPR number.

-You must show up in person to get a CPR number at a citizen service center or at an International Citizen Service center.
+You must show up in person to get a CPR number at a Citizen Service centre or at an International Citizen Service centre.

 Documents you need to apply for a CPR number:

 - Work and residence permit (relevant if you are a citizen outside the EU/EEA, the Nordic region or Switzerland)